iaintaylor94/PiC_Ch5_Q9_P4/readme.md

 # Programming in C
 ## Chapter 5
-### Question 1: Part 4
+### Question 9: Part 4

-This problem is from chapter 5 of the textbook, it is to improve the triangular number program by asking for user input.[^1]
+This problem is from chapter 5 of the textbook, it is to rewrite the triangular number program to use a while loop instead of a for loop.[^1]

 You may wish to run the program and compare its output.